 Definition of sexual abuse

-In the Redress Bill, sexual abuse of a child is defined as including:
+For the purposes of the Redress Scheme, sexual abuse of a child is defined as including:

 Acceptance of offers of redress

-- Prior to application so survivors understand eligibility requirements and the application process of the Scheme;
+- prior to the application so survivors understand eligibility requirements and the application process of the scheme;

-- After a survivor has received an offer of redress and elects to seen an internal review; and
+- after a survivor has received an offer of redress and elects to seek an internal review; and,

 This advice is provided through our partner organisation knowmore.
-Survivors may choose to engage private lawyers and can contact Shine on firstname.lastname@example.org.
+Survivors may also choose to engage private lawyers to help navigate the process, Shine Lawyers have an expert team of lawyers who are experienced in abuse law and can help you achieve justice.
+Contact Shine Lawyers today for a confidential, obligation-free consultation.

 Deed of release